bless643/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that changes the owner of the file
+A script that creates a file